RandomVapeUser/Terraria-Stealer/README.md

 ## Installation

-To install the Test mod, follow these steps:
+To install the mod, follow these steps:

 1. Download the latest release of the mod.
 2. Place the mod file in the ModSources directory within a folder.